Disorders of the parathyroid gland | Swiss Medical Network

 Parathyroid glands are the only producers of the parathyroid hormone, which is essential for regulating the calcium balance in the human body.
 The parathyroid hormone controls calcium excretion via the kidneys, promotes calcium absorption in the intestine and can extract calcium from the bones if necessary.
 In order to carry out these processes, the parathyroid hormone requires vitamin D. Calcium is needed for the construction of teeth and bones and for the proper functioning of muscles and nerves.

-As with the thyroid gland itself, the parathyroid glands can also become pathologically underactive or overactive, whereby the vast majority of parathyroid disorders are caused by different forms of parathyroid gland overactivity (known medically as hyperparathyroidism).
+As with the thyroid gland itself, the parathyroid glands can also become pathologically underactive or overactive, whereby the vast majority of parathyroid disorders are caused by different forms of parathyroid gland overactivity (hyperparathyroidism).

 • Primary hyperparathyroidism (PHPT): This is where one of the parathyroid glands produces too much parathyroid hormone independently (i.e. independently of the other parathyroid glands).
 Usually only one of the parathyroid glands is overactive.